srlkonline/Power-BI/world_happiness 2005-2020/README.md

-# Beyond Smiles: Global Brreakdown of Happiness Dashboard
+# Beyond Smiles: Global Breakdown of Happiness Dashboard

 This Power BI dashboard visualizes key metrics from the World Happiness Report to explore the factors influencing global well-being.
 It includes both positive and negative dimensions of happiness, such as: